Predicting Inflation with Recurrent Neural Networks: Uncertainty over network initialization

-According to figure \ref{fig:boxplot}, the ensemble forecast $\{ \hat{y}_{ens,t+24} \}_{t=1}^P$ appears to be at least as good as any of the forecasts $\{ \hat{y}_{k,t+24} \}_{t=1}^P$, for $k=1,...,1400$.
-In fact, at the $5\%$ confidence level, the majority of the forecasts shows significantly worse performance than the ensemble forecast, while the remaining forecasts are as good as the ensemble.
-This finding is reported for all models except the FF-pool, where the majority of forecasts does as good as the ensemble while a small amount of them shows superior performance.
-All in all, these results are not very surprising as they support the claim that ensemble estimators help improving forecast accuracy in the presence of models with intrinsic high variance.
-In the case of neural networks, the variance across predictions is related to the uncertainty over initial values, which is reduced substantially with the use of ensembles.
+Overall, this evidence substantiates the use of neural network ensembles given the sensitivity to initial values and network architecture (Section \ref{sec:OFS} also discusses the dependence of forecast performance on architecture).
 Additionally, due to the highly nonlinear setting, it is plausible that the best initial values change over time.
 Combining the outcome of different forecasts in an ensemble-like approach is therefore a way of making the final prediction more robust to this type of uncertainty.

-As pointed before, note that the ensemble prediction is less attractive for the FF-pool than it is for all the other models.
-This is likely related to its large amount of estimated parameters ($9\times$ compared to the FF-cpi and FF-LSTM, and $15\times$ compared to the LSTM-pool and LSTM-all; see table \ref{table:hyper} in appendix \ref{app:model_spec}).
-As such, the contribution of each single parameter tends to be quite small hence diminishing the initialization effect on the prediction.
-Also note that interestingly LSTM models appear to be less sensitive to initial values than feed-forward networks, with the exception of the FF-pool, as discussed.